-Genetic disorders are often caused when a gene mutates or the instructions have become misspelled on part of the DNA.
+Genetic disorders are often caused when a gene mutates or the instructions have become misspelled on the part of the DNA.
 This causes the cell to malfunction and not produce the correct proteins needed to do a specific task in the body.
 Genetic diseases of this type are called single-gene disorders.

 A person who carries this type of genetic disorder can undergo a cycle of IVF.
 This presents an opportunity to create offspring that may not be affected by this disorder.
 The accuracy of the results is close to 100%.

-Although PGT carries some risk of damaging the embryo during a biopsy, for some this risk is offset by the peace of mind in knowing a child will not exhibit symptoms of a potentially debilitating or even lethal disease.
+Although PGT carries some risk of damaging the embryo during a biopsy, for some, this risk is offset by the peace of mind in knowing a child will not exhibit symptoms of a potentially debilitating or even lethal disease.